hibiken/t/README.md

 t add "Second thing I need to do today"

 # List todos
-t
+t list
+t ls # alias of 'list'

 # To see done todos, pass 'all' flag
-t --all
+t ls --all
-t -a
+t ls -a

 # Mark todo as done
 t done [id]